niknudge/pres/Under30MinTalks/HowOBMHGits/HowWeGit.md

 ## Before We Start

-- All code will be put up on my personal git
+- All code will be put up on my personal git https://github.com/niknudge/pres

-https://github.com/niknudge/pres
+- This will also be put up on Azure DevOps

-- This is a surface look at our development process, at just git _(and some cross over with SQL Clone &)
+- This is a surface look at our development process, at just git _(and some cross over with SQL Clone & SQL Source Control)_
+- You can also return to this presentation [link tbc...]